pdonorio/notebookers/README.md

-# notebookers
+# Notebookers

+### The mission

-The mission to help people use gorgeous Jupyter Notebooks for programming with many languages
+To help people use gorgeous Jupyter Notebooks for programming.